unum-cloud/usearch/CONTRIBUTING.md

 build_release/test_c
 ```

-Similarly, to use the most recent Clang compiler version from HomeBrew on MacOS:
+Similarly, to use the most recent Clang compiler version from Homebrew on macOS:

 ```sh
 brew install clang++ clang cmake